Silicon-7/challenges/sudoku_challenge.md

 Your runner file will use 'require_relative' to reference the file that holds your logic.

-Your program will solve the puzzles here: [puzzles.txt](puzzles.txt) file.
+Your program will solve the puzzles here: [puzzles.txt](puzzles.txt)

 Your program will read the file, pull in the string representing an unsolved puzzle, and solve the puzzle (one puzzle at a time).